What Is a WISP and Why Every Accounting Firm Needs One

 Frequently Asked Questions: Accounting Firm WISP Templates

 Yes.
-If any staff access taxpayer data outside the firm's physical office — including work-from-home arrangements, seasonal remote workers, or mobile access from a tablet — your WISP must address remote security controls.
-This includes VPN requirements, device security standards for personal devices used for work, and MFA on all remote access points.
-The FTC Safeguards Rule does not distinguish between office and remote environments.
+If any staff member accesses taxpayer data outside the office — including seasonal employees working from home — your WISP must explicitly address remote security.
+This includes a VPN requirement, device security standards for personal devices used for work (full-disk encryption, MFA, current patches), and a policy on which systems may be accessed remotely.
+A WISP that does not address remote access does not reflect your firm's actual operating environment and is considered incomplete.

 Need help with IRS compliance?